Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 remanufacturer or other person that stores or treats the hazardous secondary

-material shall perform the inspections at least once every year except under
+material shall perform the inspections at least once each year except under the

 (iii) In the event that a defect is detected,